alifarazz/mipslol/README.rst

 MIPSLOL
 ########################################
 A MIPS simulator with Lots Of Love :heart:.

 It read MIPS instructions in binary form from ``ins.txt`` and executes them.

 Dependencies
 ============

+MIPSLOL needs meson build system and a sane C compiler.

 macOS